EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/04_testing/README.md

       `vi.advanceTimersByTimeAsync`
 - [ ] At least one spy is declared with `using`, and it has no matching `mockRestore()` / `afterEach` cleanup left
+- [ ] You ran the four mutations of step 7, one at a time: each one turned the expected test red, for the expected reason — and `git diff src/` is empty again

 **You can explain**